dr-jts/postgis-patterns/query/query-lines.md

 ) q
 WHERE NOT is_valid;
 ```
-## Find Polygons within a given distance of Lines but do not intersect them
+## Find Polygons close to Lines but not intersecting them
 <https://gis.stackexchange.com/questions/408256/how-to-select-polygons-that-dont-intersect-with-line-but-with-its-buffer>

-The following query includes polygons multiple times if there are multiple lines within the distance.
+Following query includes polygons multiple times if there are multiple lines within distance.
  ```sql
 SELECT p.*
 FROM polygons p